stevengharris/MarkupEditor/README.md

     * Scaling is clunky.
 I plan to replace the Stepper with an overlay with handles on the image.
     * Save and cancel should go away in favor of immediate preview and undo.
     * The UI to deal with local images vs external image references is rough.
-4. Multi-element selections are a work in progress.
-For example, selecting multiple paragraphs and changing their style works, but undo/redo of the same does not.
-Operations performed for selections across lists and tables will result in unpredicatable behavior and attempts to undo may make things worse.
-5. Pasting of text with embedded HTML causes weird things to happen since the embedded HTML is not properly sanitized yet.
+4. Pasting of text with embedded HTML causes weird things to happen since the embedded HTML is not properly sanitized yet.

 ### Limitations